Elder Abuse

 Elder abuse can be reported to Adult Protective Services and other law enforcement agencies.

-If you suspect elder abuse you may be able to file a lawsuit.
+If you suspect elder neglect you may be able to file a lawsuit.
 Filing an elder abuse lawsuit is an effective means of redressing the grievances of the elderly victim.
-By filing an elder abuse lawsuit you may be able to obtain compensation for any injuries for negligence, medical expenses, pain and suffering suffered by the victim.
+By filing a claim, your lawyer may be able to obtain compensation for any injuries for negligence, medical expenses, pain and suffering by the victim.